 - Visual Arts

-For information regarding admission, please contact Student Services.
+For information regarding admission, please contact Undergraduate Recruitment.

-In final year, regular practicum placements mean that you will work alongside other education professionals in classrooms for 15 weeks: two components in the fall (7 weeks in total); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).
+In year 3, ConEd students complete a 3-week practicum placement inside of an Ontario classroom, giving them valuable practical experience working alongside other education professionals.
+In the final year of the program, regular practicum placements happen for 15 weeks: two components in the fall (7 weeks in total), one component in the winter term (4 weeks), and one component in the second summer (4 weeks).

-The 3-week Alternative Practicum is typically completed outside the school system, and takes place in the winter term of final year, after March Break.
-It must be consistent with one of the goals of your concentration.
+The 3-week Alternative Practicum is typically completed outside of a traditional classroom, and takes place in March the winter term of final year.
+It must be consistent with one of the goals of your concentration or program track.
 Teacher candidates normally make their own arrangements for the Alternative Practicum.
-You can complete it anywhere in the world, and you can apply for a Travel Fellowship to help you get there.
-Your program focus instructor will facilitate and approve your topic and location and can also supply you with a letter of introduction that may help you in obtaining a placement.
+You can complete it anywhere in the world – there are Travel Fellowships available to help you get there.

 Finance Your Studies

-For information on financial assistance please contact Queen's Student Awards.
+For information on financial assistance please contact Financial Aid Services.